bennymi/ato-ui/src/docs/tokens/background.md

 ## Mesh Gradients

 `bg-mesh-{color}-{shade}/{opacity}-x{percentage}-y{percentage}`: This pattern creates a mesh gradient background.
 The `shade` and `opacity` are optional.
 For the shade the default is `500` and for the opacity the default is `30`.
-The `x` and `y` are the coordinates in percent (`0-100`) at which the color should be placed.
+The `x` and `y` are the coordinates in percent and can be positive or negative values at which the color should be placed (`x50-y50`, `x110-y-10`).
 You can add as many color points as you want.

-You additionally will want to set a background color for the container, for example using the light / dark token: `bg-surface-50-950`.
+You additionally will want to set a background color for the container, for example using the light / dark token: `bg-surface-50-950` or with `surface-50-900` so that text colors are also already properly set.

 Examples: `bg-mesh-primary/20-x5-y0`, `bg-mesh-secondary-400/20-x20-y20-success/10-x90-y90-tertiary-x0-y90`.

 <div class="flex justify-center items-center my-4 h-64 bg-mesh-primary/20-x4-y0-success-400/30-x95-y95 text-surface-950-50 bg-surface-50-500">bg-mesh-primary/20-x4-y0-success-400/30-x95-y95</div>

+<div class="flex justify-center items-center my-4 h-64 bg-mesh-secondary/20-x4-y0-error-400/30-x125-y-25 surface-50-900">bg-mesh-secondary/20-x4-y0-error-400/30-x125-y-25</div>

 ```html
 <div